bansalsamarth/bansalsamarth.github.io/SamarthBlog/migrations/welcome-to-the-interval.md

 This newsletter will do just the opposite.
 It will spend most of its time in the “between” phase — in that **Interval**.

-Your email addressSign up for The Interval

-Please check your inbox and click the link to confirm your subscription.

-Please enter a valid email address!

-An error occurred, please try again later.

 Every other Saturday, through a reported story or analysis, I will investigate the methods used to learn about the world, the professionals who mediate knowledge, and the mediums which bring us information.
 Understanding this system — and those who abuse it — can make us better citizens and smarter consumers.

 The stories will span wide-ranging subjects: science and statistics, media and technology, politics and bureaucracy.
 What will unite them — the central theme of this newsletter — is a question: How do we know what we know?